CRB CLINIC DIGITAL DENTISTRY

 Tartar that accumulates in the gum pockets

-Tartar is hardened plaque that has not been removed in time during brushing.
+Tartar is hardened plaque that isn't removed promptly during brushing.
 There are two types of tartar:

-1) supragingival - attached to the crown of the tooth above the gum
+1) Supragingival tartar – attached to the crown of the tooth above the gumline

-2) subgingival - attached to the root under the gum, accumulates in the gingival pockets.
+2) Subgingival tartar – attached to the root beneath the gumline, accumulating in the gingival pockets.

-Tartar in the gingival pockets is an ideal environment for bacteria to multiply, since this area is inaccessible for brushing or rinsing.
-Bacteria secrete toxins, which leads to inflammation of the gums and periodontal tissues.
+Tartar in the gingival pockets is an ideal breeding ground for bacteria, as this area is inaccessible to brushing or rinsing.
+The bacteria release toxins, leading to inflammation of the gums and periodontal tissue.

 Tartar

-Due to chronic inflammation, gum tissue becomes irritated and thinned, and blood vessels become fragile.
-Therefore, even light pressure when brushing teeth provokes bleeding.
+Chronic inflammation irritates and thins the gum tissue, and blood vessels become fragile.
+Therefore, even light pressure when brushing teeth causes bleeding.

-It is impossible to clean tartar with bacteria on your own, it is tightly attached to the rough surface of the root.
+It's impossible to clean away tartar and bacteria on your own; it adheres tightly to the rough root surface.
 Therefore, the inflammation becomes chronic.
-There is a constant infection and micro-wounds in the mouth, which further promotes the proliferation of bacteria and can develop into suppuration.
+Infection and micro-wounds are constantly present in the mouth, further promoting bacterial proliferation and potentially leading to suppuration.

 Please note!
-Even if the initial problem is in one tooth, the infection spreads throughout the mouth and affects all gums to varying degrees.
+Even if the initial problem is confined to one tooth, the infection can spread throughout the mouth and affect all gums to varying degrees.

 Bad breath

-The accumulation of bacteria causes bad breath.
-Bleeding gums and bad breath may indicate the onset of a disease - gingivitis or a more severe form - periodontitis.
+Bacterial accumulation causes not only inflammation but also bad breath.
+Bleeding gums and bad breath may indicate the onset of gingivitis or a more severe form, periodontitis.

 Bad breath